Breakthrough Research Finds CFS is An Immune Condition

 TRPM3 functions as a non-selective calcium channel.
 It is inhibited by intracellular magnesium – potentially leading to the “work around” secondary TRPM3 channel being activated.

-Intracellular levels can be estimated with a hair mineral analysis.
+Intracellular levels can be estimated with a hair mineral analysis or Spectra-cell Micronutrient Test.

 Improvement of the calcium channel function, through reducing exposure to electromagnetic fields, can also be helpful to many CFS sufferers.